alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/AD External Recon and Enumeration.md

 ![[Responder#Analyse only mode]]

 #### ICMP Active checks
+> ICMP packet responses are often blocked by windows defender, in this case, a full TCP scan must be performed instead using [[Nmap#Host Discovery]] but this will take a while.

 These checks involve actually sending traffic on the network and are therefore active enumeration.
 [Fping](https://fping.org/) is like the `ping` command but provides some additional utilities, one of which is the ability to give it a host list.
 ICMP is not perfect but will give an initial idea of which hosts are responding.